nanog75/hackathon/_day1/2019-02-17-step-2-playing-with-ydk-for-config-and-gnmi-telemetry.md

 To test that the telemetry collector inside the docker container is actually sending data to the kafka bus, let's execute the kafka consumer script provided as an aid in the same `telemetry/` directory:

-You would need to install `kafka-python` before you execute the `kafka_consumer.py` script:
+You will need to install `kafka-python` before you execute the `kafka_consumer.py` script:

 ```
 esuto@dev1:~/code-samples/telemetry$